 • All cave tours require shirts and shoes for admittance.

-• Camera tripods and monopods, child strollers and infant backpack carriers are prohibited in the cave for visitor safety.
+• Camera tripods and monopods, and child strollers are prohibited in the cave.

 • Walking sticks and canes are permitted on cave tours only when sufficient need is demonstrated.